OwczarekGit/dwmBard/README.md

 ### Dependencies
 - dotnet 5.0
 - font-awesome 5
-- `bash wc sed pamixer pactl playerctl pgrep curl echo dunst networkmanager`
+- `bash wc sed pamixer pactl playerctl pgrep curl echo dunst networkmanager inotify-tools`

 Failing to satisfy all the dependancies does not mean that it won't work, but some handler might not function correctly.